 Average Weather at Kansas City International Airport Missouri, United States

-At Kansas City International Airport, the temperature typically varies from 22°F to 89°F over the course of the year, and is rarely below 4°F or above 98°F.
+At Kansas City International Airport, the summers are hot, muggy, and wet; the winters are chilly, dry, and windy; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 22°F to 89°F and is rarely below 4°F or above 98°F.

 The hot season lasts for 3.6 months, from May 30 to September 18, with an average daily high temperature above 78°F. The hottest day of the year is July 21, with an average high of 89°F and low of 70°F.